simon-katz/nomis-ec-mode/README.md

 I've sometimes seen Emacs overlays get muddled and the coloring flip between being correct and incorrect when I simply change whitespace.
 I've found that restarting Emacs makes the problem go away.
 (TODO: That's a bit drastic.
 Next time it happens: Does it happen in just one buffer?
 What happens if you kill the buffer and re-open the file?)

-## nomis-electric-clojure-mode thinks code is v3 but actually it's v2, or vice versa
+## nomis/ec-mode thinks code is v3 but actually it's v2, or vice versa

 This can happen in a newly-created file or if the `:require` form in the namespace declaration is changed.